learn-co-curriculum/dsc-uniform-distribution/README.md

 ## The Discrete Uniform Distribution

-You've seen an example of a Discrete Uniform Distribution before: rolling a 6-sided dice.
-This idea can be extended to an $n$-sided dice.
-No matter how many sides the dice has, with a fair dice, you'd be equally likely to roll every side.
+You've seen an example of a Discrete Uniform Distribution before: rolling a 6-sided die.
+This idea can be extended to an $n$-sided die.
+No matter how many sides the die has, with a fair die, you'd be equally likely to roll every side.

-If $a$ is the smallest number and $b$ is the biggest number that can be observed (for a fair dice, $a=1$, $b=6$)
+If $a$ is the smallest number and $b$ is the biggest number that can be observed (for a fair die, $a=1$, $b=6$)

 **Probability Mass Function:**